 We have one day for fun before the conference, and after lunch at Ellen’s Stardust Diner and (carefully) walking around Times Square one girl needs a restroom.
 So the hunt begins.

 Turns out, a restroom is harder to find than I thought it would be.
 After several stops with out-of-order or no restroom, we decide to change the plan.
 Let’s head back to the hotel.
 We wanted to rest and reorganize before heading out to what we are doing in New York tonight anyway.

 An Unexpected NYC Pedicab Ride

-We change tactics and begin looking for one of the bazillion cabs in this city.
+We begin looking for one of the bazillion cabs in this city.
 If we can find one we are only a few minutes from our hotel, but alas, cab after cab is taken.
 Another two blocks closer to our hotel – did I mention I have one girl on crutches?
 We’re not exactly breaking land-speed records here – and still no cab has stopped to pick us up.
-The potty-needing girl is starting to get that panicky look in her eye.
+The restroom-needing girl is starting to get that panicky look in her eye.

 Then, around the corner comes a pedicab, clearly without fare and seeking one.
 The girls and I look at each other, the same question on all of our faces, and I hail him.
 Why not?
 He’ll probably get us there faster than walking, and nothing else is working for us right now.

 So we tell him where we want to go, and he quotes a price.
 We pile in.

 In the name of all that is beautiful, and safe, and comfortable, we didn’t know!

 What we didn’t know about this Pedicab?
 He’s crazy.